-- 1. The number of English Learners declined 10.6 points, 20.9 points below standard and Students with Disabilities remain 55.6 points below standards despite a 4.1 percent increase according to the 2019 California Dashboard English Language Arts Equity report. - 2.
+- 1. The number of English Learners increased from 20.9 points below standard to 12.2 points below standard and Students with Disabilities decreased from 55.6 points below standards to 59.9 points below standard according to the 2022 California Dashboard English Language Arts Equity report. - 2.
 We will focus on increased academic support for students with disabilities and English Learners. - 3.
 An increased focus on progress for the identified English Learners will be a priority.
 EL and Special Education students will receive increased opportunities through the double block iLit classes to meet their individual growth needs.